Nayana-14/Leetcode-Solutions-for-beginners/README.md

-# Leetcode-Solutions-with-comments-for-beginners
+# Leetcode-Solutions-for-beginners
-Leetcode Solutions with comments for beginners
+Leetcode Solutions for beginners